 “Retention problems sneak up on you.
 You need to be actively monitoring retention cohorts even when retention is going up and to the right” – Dan Wolchonok, former Director of Growth & Analytics at Hubspot

-Customer Retention is the activities and processes a business uses to increase the repeat customers and retain them for a longer period.
+Customer Retention is the activities and processes a business uses to increase the number of repeat customers and retain them for a longer period.
 It measures how many customers a business could retain from the total customer base for a specific time duration.

 According to a survey, the maximum growth is driven by customer retention followed by acquisition and other parameters.